isabella232/M365Insights/README.md

   - If you do not have one, you can get one (for free) at [https://azure.microsoft.com/free](https://azure.microsoft.com/free/)
   - The account you use to sign in must have the **global administrator** role granted.

-- PowerShell 7.0 to run the scripts.
+- PowerShell 7.0 or later to run the scripts.
-- Alternatively, you can also use Azure Shell in Azure to run these scripts.
+- Alternatively, you can also use Azure PowerShell to run these scripts.

 ## Set up your environment